xetys/gitlab-charts/charts/gitlab-ce/README.md

+**This chart has been deprecated as of version 0.1.11 and will not be updated.
+Please use the gitlab chart instead.**

 # GitLab Community Edition

 [GitLab Community Edition](https://about.gitlab.com/) is an application to code, test, and deploy code together.
 It provides Git repository management with fine grained access controls, code reviews, issue tracking, activity feeds, wikis, and continuous integration.

 ## Introduction